frccode/frccode/docs/Learn/Chapter_8/1_vision_explanation.md

 ### The Step-by-Step Process

 **1. Image Capture**: The image is captured through a usb camera.
 Team's have varying preferences for framerates, resolution, exposure, etc. when it comes to selecting their camera based on what it's needed for.
->**Note:** As a simple example of differing specs for differing purposes, in apriltag processing, teams prefer to look at black and white cameras to process the black and white apirltags while in object detection, teams look for color cameras that can detect color objects.
+>**Note:** As a simple example of differing specs for differing purposes, in apriltag processing, teams prefer to look at black and white cameras to process the black and white apirltags, while in object detection, teams look for color cameras that can detect color objects.

 ```
 Camera → Raw Image Frame (640x480 pixels, 30 FPS)